minetest-mods-camp/pride_flags/README.txt

   /giveme pride_flags:mast_upper

 Initially, the rainbow pride flag will appear when the upper mast is placed.
-Right-click or punch the node to select a different flag (this requires the "server" privilege).
+Right-click or punch the node to select a different flag.

 Repository